Heliote225/thermo_simulator/README.md

   This configuration file install automatically an apache server if it does not exist and also install php+mysql automatically

-  So at this level, our webserver+php+mysql are well installed
+  So at this level, our webserver+php+mysql are well installed and configured

 STEP 4
   if you want to automate the launching of the python code when the raspberry pi start just do: